definitelynotstarlord/SlowHeim/README.md

 ### SlowHeim, Take It Easy!
 Welcome to SlowHeim!
 A nomap/noportal modpack!

-I made this modpack just for my family and I and have uploaded it to TS to make it easier for me to manage updates for them.
-I have included all of my configuration files that I would use on my home server.
-Even my young children find Valheim on the hardest difficulty to be a bit too easy of an experience while taking place on a tiny map.
-So the real goal of this modpack was to greatly increase the size of the world while enhancing some of Valheim's survival aspects.
+This modpack is now designed for the SlowHeim server and includes FastLink with server/password - though you do need to be whitelisted to play.
+Feel free to disable FastLink.
+If you'd like to play, message me on Discord.
+I have included all of my configuration files that exist on the server.
+The goal of this modpack is to greatly increase the size of the world while enhancing some of Valheim's survival aspects.
 This playthrough is meant to be very slow.
 It is still a work in progress and I'll be updating as we find things that need to be changed.

-If you choose to play with this modpack, please always review my changelog before updating.
+If you choose to play with this modpack, please always review my changelog before updating and always backup your changes as my updates will overwite them!

 ## Warning!
 This modpack has 70+ mods.
 My goal was to add mods that I thought were necessary and that performed optimally as well.
 Still, it is a lot of mods and they do take a hit on performance.
 - If you are modifying settings for any of the mods included in this modpack, you must backup your config files as my future updates will overwrite your changes.
 You will need to restore your files/changes post-update.
 - I have used a combination of Expand World Size and Riverheim for worldgen.
 Terrain is drastically smoother, mountains being not quite as mountainy, and a 4.5x size map.
   - Take note that depending on your PC specs, the first time you start a world it may take 30-60 minutes to generate.
 I have a pretty nice PC and I average 32 minutes.
   - Also note that you will notice Valheim's "dimply" terrain a lot more, especially on shores and in the mountains.
-It is very striking in the mountain.
-If I can figure out how to fix it I will, but I really do not mind.
+It is very striking in the mountain and on shores.
+Disable Tessellation in your graphics menu to correct this.
 - Memory consumption is ~12-14GB, so unless you have over 16GB of memory, you may have a bad time.
 One of my kids only has 16GB of memory and can play just fine, but your mileage may vary.
 - I think most people will find my changes to be a little too much for them and that they have made the game way too grindy.
 One may even call this "BoringHeim" or "GrindHeim" as opposed to SlowHeim lol.